Planning your visit

 FOR ALL VISITORS

 All visitors must comply with the common rules of good manners.
 In general, no behaviour which may compromise the safety of the works or of other visitors is allowed.
 The general indications given in the museum signs and indicated by the museum staff must be observed.
 Voices should be kept moderate.
 Clothing which is appropriate to the formal setting of the museum is required (for example, visiting the museum in a bathing costume or skimpy clothing as well as wearing wedding dresses, period costumes or any other fancy dress undignified for such places is considered inappropriate).
-It is forbidden to walk barefoot or bare-chested in the museum.

 Visitors under the age of 12 must be accompanied by an adult.
 Mobile phones must be turned off or at least placed in silent mode.